Cornelian Cherry Jam

 Meanwhile, find a good sieve, if you haven't bought one before, like me.
 I went to the market to search for a sieve with big holes and "rough", not fine.

-If you don't have the right sieve, it's better to separate the seeds using the glass as in the Recipe for Cornelian Cherries preserved with sugar.
+If you don't have the right sieve, it's better to separate the seeds using the glass as in the Recipe for No Cook Cornelian Cherry Jam.
 You'll get a more concentrated puree, but at least you won't bother to sift the paste through the sieve.

 Step 5